 Who can follow the courses?

 If you are a refugee with an academic background or with experience studying at a university you are eligible for an intake.
-You can apply for a course by completing the online registration form.
 After application a member of our team will have an intake meeting with you.
 A report of the intake will be sent to the course coordinator, who decides if you can be admitted to the course.

 Courses are taught in English or Dutch (see course list) and you have to show sufficient proficiency in English or Dutch during the intake.
 Please note that the course admission procedure takes some time, so please apply at least 6 weeks before the course starts.